 Confirmation bias is a belief perseverance bias in which people look for information that confirms their beliefs and excludes information that contradicts those beliefs.
 Impact of confirmation bias includes:

-- Only considering positive information about an opportunity or investment and ignoring negative information about the investment
+- Only considering positive information about an opportunity or investment and ignoring negative information about the investment.

-- Under-diversification in portfolios as fund managers are convinced that the stock value of a certain company would yield significant returns.
+- Under-diversification in portfolios, as fund managers are convinced that the stock value of a certain company would yield significant returns.

-For example, a client of a wealth advisor may insist on adding new securities into his portfolio without considering how the new securities will complement the portfolio and its fundamental value.
-The client is only doing research that confirms his belief that the securities are good value without considering the implications on the overall portfolio.
+For example, a client of a wealth advisor may insist on adding new securities to his portfolio without considering how the new securities will complement the portfolio and its fundamental value.
+The client is only doing research that confirms his belief that the securities are of good value without considering the implications on the overall portfolio.

 Belief Perseverance Error: Illusion of Control